 Edit Tool

-The Edit tool is the fastest way to make corrections without redrawing the whole page.
+The Edit tool is the fastest way to make small corrections without redrawing the whole page.

 “Change Dad’s jacket from green to blue, keep everything else the same.”